-The purpose of this report is to table a draft new bylaw to license cleanfill sites, and to seek authorisation for the special consultative procedure for bylaws to be initiated under the Local Government Act 2002.
+The purpose of this report is to table a proposed new bylaw to licence cleanfill sites and to seek authorisation for the special consultative procedure for making bylaws to be initiated under the Local Government Act 2002.

 BACKGROUND

 The Council's Solid and Hazardous Waste Management Plan (Part Two) will outline various tools to achieve Part One, the high level goals.
 One of these tools is levying waste disposed into cleanfills.
 This will both raise money for the Council's Waste Minimisation Fund for financing waste reduction initiatives and also act as a tool to encourage waste sorting and recycling.